secretGeek/today-i-learned-staging/linux/SSH.md

 Simple right!?
 No, not simple.

-## Use ssh for copying from remote machine...
+## Use ssh for copying from remote machine

 This command sets up a tunnel to let you access the remote machine while "staying" on the local machine, via port forwarding.